We’ve compiled a list of London’s most romantic restaurants for a perfect date night.

 Bleeding Heart, Farringdon

-Bleeding Heart Bistro is a wonderful authentic French restaurant tucked away by a busy Farringdon street.
+Bleeding Heart Bistro is a wonderful authentic French restaurant tucked away just off a busy Farringdon street.
 It exudes classic French charm, creating the dreamiest ambiance (the French accent is mandatory).
 The rather delightful wine list offers over 450 bottles, so you’ll be feeling un petit peu éméché in no time.
 C’est l’amour!

 Find Bleeding Heart Bistro at 3 Bleeding Heart Yard, EC1N 8SJ.